gvwilson/thirdbit/fiction/iffy/index.md

 *Click.*
 She swung her legs around and sat up as the door opened.

-"Good morning, Miz, um, Kwan?"
+"Good morning, Citizen, um, Kwan?"
 Iñacio the Ecologist was wearing a simple gray tunic and trousers instead of brown and green, but his trim little beard was unchanged.
 He looked up from the app in his hands with professional disinterest on his face.
-"You are Miz Kwan, from the *Guinevere*?"
+"You are Citizen Kwan, from the *Guinevere*?"
 His fingers made the handcode signs for "surveillance", "help", and "breakfast"—no,